 The loan agreements stipulate certain performance requirements and covenants, relating to matters such as the maintenance of certain debt-to-equity ratios and debt service coverage ratios prescribed in the agreements and maintenance of the shareholdings of current shareholders.
-During the year, a subsidiary submitted a letter to a lender, requesting a waiver from the requirement to maintain the stipulated debt-to equity ratio and this has been granted by the lender.

-17. Leases
+16. Leases